Note: this post originally came out in October, 2016 and has been updated with additional recommendations as of July, 2018.

 Even for a serious history fan, there were so many pretty little blanks in my head when I left college.
 I rectified Roman history when I got into Dan Carlin and Mike Duncan’s podcasts.
 I went deep into Mongolian history with Dan Carlin and a few great books from Audible.
 I’ve brushed up my World War I, my understanding of Mayan and Aztec cultures, explored Indian history, and read up on the dynasties of ancient China.
 But the Spanish Civil War?
 I couldn’t tell you much beyond Franco, Nazis, Guernica.

 Then I heard a podcast episode from Melvin Bragg about the topic, and I had to know more.
 IMMEDIATELY.

-And this book was just the ticket.
+And Hell and Good Company: the Spanish Civil War and the World it Made was just the ticket.
 Thorough.
 Interesting.
 Well-written.
 Well-narrated (I grabbed the audiobook for a road trip).
 Gap closed.

 Lives of the Artists by Calvin Tomkins

-The subtitle of the book is: Portraits of Ten Artists Whose Work and Lifestyles Embody the Future of Contemporary Art.
+The subtitle of the Lives of the Artists is Portraits of Ten Artists Whose Work and Lifestyles Embody the Future of Contemporary Art.
 The author is an art critic for The New Yorker magazine.
 Tomkins crafted this by pulling from his collection of New Yorker profiles to create a list of the most enigmatic working artists today.

 If, like me, you love museums but don’t know the art world, this is a glimpse of how deep and shallow that world can be: the cult of the personality covering up serious work, the blurred lines between art and Hollywood, and what it means to be at the top of the art game.